CadeArch/WhatIf_App/README.md

     - line up sentences in vote frag
 ### NOT DONE
     - strip whitespace on account frag
-    - alert users if they have a sentence in the leaderboards
+    - alert users if they have a sentence in the leaderboards - KINDA DONE
-    - check constraint layout on frags to assure UI is good
+    - check constraint layout on frags to assure UI is good - check again
     - assure pushing and pulling from database is successful if connection fails

 ## second user test